Who were the victims of the Russia crash?

 Yekaterina, 20 and Anastasia, 19, have a five-year-old sister, Viktoria.

-Their mum, Natalya Meschcheryakova, 38, was one of 71 people who died on Sunday when an Antonov An-148 jet crashed.
+Their mum, Natalya Meshcheryakova, 38, was one of 71 people who died on Sunday when an Antonov An-148 jet crashed.

 Being trainee teachers, Yekaterina and Anastasia now have no regular income.